Pride and Glory (film)

 Pride and Glory is a 2008 American crime drama film directed by Gavin O'Connor, and starring Edward Norton, Colin Farrell, Jon Voight and Noah Emmerich.
-It was released on October 24, 2008 in the United States.
+The film tells the story of a NYPD detective (Norton) who uncovers a police corruption scandal that implicates his brother-in-law (Farrell), threatening to unravel their tightly bound family of law enforcement officers.